elcodigok/wphardening/README.md

 <img src="https://raw.githubusercontent.com/elcodigok/wphardening/develop/doc/images/logo-wphardening-v1.png" alt="WPHardening" title="WPHardening" height="200px" align="right" />

-WPHardening fortification is a security tool for WordPress
+Fortify the security of any WordPress installation.

 **❮ NOTE ❯** This tool releases new versions on a regular basis.
 Make sure to update your dependencies frequently to get the latest version.
 Check out the [changelog](https://github.com/elcodigok/wphardening/releases) or [CHANGELOG.md](https://github.com/elcodigok/wphardening/blob/master/doc/CHANGELOG.md) to learn about the new features.